 In accordance with the relevant PRC laws and regulations, the procurement, installation and operation of Class A or Class B large medical equipment by hospitals in China are subject to procurement quotas or procurement planning and a large medical equipment procurement license must be obtained prior to the purchase of such medical equipment.
 For medical equipment classified as Class A large medical equipment, which includes gamma knife systems, proton beam therapy systems and PET-CT scanners, quotas are set by the MOH and the NDRC and large medical equipment procurement licenses are issued by the MOH.
-For medical equipment classified as Class B large medical equipment, which includes linear accelerators and MRI and CT scanners, procurement planning and approval is conducted by the relevant provincial healthcare administrative authorities with ratification by the MOH and the large medical equipment procurement licenses are issued by the relevant provincial healthcare administrative authorities.
-A large medical equipment procurement license is not required for medical equipment that is not classified as either Class A or Class B large medical equipment.
+For medical equipment classified as Class B large medical equipment, which includes linear accelerators and MRI and CT scanners, procurement planning and approval is conducted by the relevant provincial healthcare administrative authorities with ratification by the MOH and the large medical equipment procurement licenses are issued by the relevant procurement license is not required for medical equipment that is not classified as either Class A or Class B large medical equipment.
 These rules concerning procurement of large medical equipment apply to all public and private medical institutions in China, whether non-profit or for-profit, except for military hospitals in China, which have a separate procurement system.
 See "Item 4.
 Information on the Company - B. Business Overview - Regulation of Our Industry - Regulation of Medical Institutions - Large Medical Equipment Procurement License."

 Once non-profit hospitals have obtained large medical equipment procurement licenses, the purchase of medical equipment for such hospitals is conducted through a collective tender process.
 The tender process is centralized in accordance with relevant PRC laws and regulations and is supervised by the MOH for Class A large medical equipment.
 For Class B large medical equipment, the tender process is supervised by the relevant provincial heath administrative authorities.
 Equipment purchases by military hospitals are also conducted through a centralized collective tender process supervised by the general logistics department of the PLA.
-The government or military authority will appoint an agent to manage the tender process who must be certified by the government and qualified to conduct the tender process.
-The agent publicizes information relevant to the tender process, such as the type of equipment requested by the hospital and the desired commercial terms.
+The government or military authority will appoint an agent to manage the tender process, such as the type of equipment requested by the hospital and the desired commercial terms.
 The manufacturers will prepare the tender document according to the agent's requirement and submit their bids to the agent on or before the specified date.